 (b) The combined source is regulated as one source, except:

-(A) the simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to New Source Review.
+(A) the simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to Major New Source Review.

-(B) if the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to New Source Review until an increase in the PSEL is requested or the source is modified.
-If an increase in the PSEL is requested or the source is modified, the Department will evaluate whether New Source Review applies.
+(B) if the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to Major New Source Review until an increase in the PSEL is requested or the source is modified.
+If an increase in the PSEL is requested or the source is modified, DEQ will evaluate whether Major New Source Review applies.

-(2) When one source is split into two or more separate sources
+(2) When one source is split into two or more separate sources, the netting basis and SER can only be transferred to the new source or sources with the same primary 2-digit SIC as the original source or to a combined heat and power facility that had been supporting the primary SIC.

 (a) The netting basis and the SER for the original source is split amongst the new sources as requested by the original permittee.